 The results of proximate composition of the almond milk samples obtained at different soaking periods are shown in Table 1.
 The moisture content of the samples increased significantly from 94.53 to 96.04 %.
 Sample E had the highest moisture content of the milk samples, while sample A had the least moisture content of the samples.
 There were no significant differences (P˃0.05) between samples A, B and C in the moisture content and between samples D and E. The higher moisture content of sample E could be attributed to the longer soaking time used in its production.
 According to Kulkarni et al. (2020), soaking generally increases the moisture content of plant-based milk extracts like soy milk or almond milk.
 This is because soaking in water helps to hydrate the plant material, making it easier to extract solids and increasing the overall liquid volume.
 The values of moisture content obtained in this research study were in agreement with the findings of 94.21-96.56% moisture by Okorie et al. (2024) on tigernut milk obtained using different soaking time.

 The results of protein content of the samples ranged from 0.31 to 0.39 %.
 Sample E had the highest protein content, while sample A had the least Protein content.
 There were no significant differences (p > 0.05) between samples C and D, but there were significant differences (p < 0.05) among other samples.
 The differences in the protein content of the almond milk samples could be attributed to the different in soaking time used in the milk production.
 Soaking plant-based milk ingredients before extraction can lead to an increase in protein content (Okorie et al., 2024).
-The values of protein content obtained in this findings were low compared with the reported findings of 15.86 to 22.30% by Adekanmi et al. (2023) in tigernut based milk alternative.
+The values of protein content obtained in this finding were low compared with the reported findings of 15.86 to 22.30% by Adekanmi et al. (2023) in tigernut based milk alternative.

 The fat content of the samples ranged from 2.01 to 3.61 %.
 Sample A had the highest fat content, while sample E had the least fat content of the almond milk samples.
 There were significant differences (p<0.05) between samples A, D and E in the fat content but no significant differences (p>0.05) among samples B and C. The decrease in percentage of the fat content of sample E could be attributed to the prolonged soaking period which leads to increase of other nutrients.
-The values of fat content of the almond milk samples obtained in this findings were low compared with the reported findings of 6.53 to 9.17% by Okorie et al. (2024) in tigernut milk processed using different soaking time.
-This findings agreed with the reported of Yahaya et al. (2022) who reported that soaking slightly decreased fat content with increasing soaking time.
+The values of fat content of the almond milk samples obtained in this finding were low compared with the reported findings of 6.53 to 9.17% by Okorie et al. (2024) in tigernut milk processed using different soaking time.
+These findings agreed with the reported of Yahaya et al. (2022) who reported that soaking slightly decreased fat content with increasing soaking time.